 It’s important to know whether you’re getting a response from visitors to whom you direct different language versions of your advertising, but you also want to know what kind of traffic you’re getting from visitors outside those targets.
-Maybe you’re advertising in English and Spanish, but also getting high-conversion visitors who speak French and Italian, indicating an opportunity to localize your ads to those languages and speak more directly to a lucrative market.
+Maybe you’re advertising in English and Spanish, but also getting high-conversion visitors who speak French and Italian, indicating an opportunity to localise your ads to those languages and speak more directly to a lucrative market.

-You want information about visitors from the areas you already target in your advertising, but you should also know about traffic from other geographic areas whose visitors exhibit a natural interest in your products.
+You want information about visitors from the areas that you already target in your advertising, but you should also know about traffic from other geographic areas whose visitors exhibit a natural interest in your products.

-Behavior (Recency, Frequency, New vs. Returning)
+Behaviour (Recency, Frequency, New vs. Returning)

 Measure the gravitational pull of your site, and the extent to which you’re encouraging first-time visitors to return.
 You can also see the economic impact of new vs. returning visitors (e.g., the 30% of visitors who are returning account for 45% of total transactions).